 As a historian, I had an “aha” moment that day.
 The teacher explained that different solvents – alcohol, oil, water, vinegar, glycerine – extract different chemical constituents from plants.
 Alcohol is particularly useful: it extracts a broad range of constituents, and acts as a preservative.
 I knew the standard story about the 1906 Pure Food and Drug Act, that it was a first step in cracking down on quack remedies known as patent medicines, which were formulated with lots of alcohol and “worked” by getting people drunk.
 It now looked like there was a legitimate reason for the alcohol.
-What if people in the past actually took those medicines by the spoonful, and what if, like the herbal tincture I’d tried, they worked?
+What if people in the past actually took those medicines by the spoonful, and what if, like the herbal tincture I’d tried, they relieved symptoms?

 Meanwhile, my historical interest has broadened.
 I’ve learned that herbal medicine was as big a business for the Shakers as their famous furniture.
 I’ve studied the many papers left by Calvin Cowles, a North Carolina merchant who collected roots and dried flowers from general stores and shipped them to northern drug companies until the Civil War made commerce impossible.
 I’ve read every issue of The Herb Grower, a magazine that helped to keep herbal lore alive during the 1950s, when doctors disparaged herbs and even chefs limited themselves to the occasional sprig of parsley.

 My approach developed from my earlier books, which examine a fundamental transition in American daily experience as factory-made products transformed human relationships to the material world, turning producers into consumers.
 I have always focused on the interface between private and public, the economic relationships of households and the domestic consequences of economic activity.
 In this project, too, I look at everyday life and the historical trends that affect our intimate relationships and routines.